 Most insertions are made just beneath the surface of the skin, and sensations vary from person to person.
 Sometimes a person feels nothing at all, or perhaps a dull momentary ache or tingling sensation.
 Only a small number of needles are used for most treatments.
 Do you accept insurance?

-Yes, I am an approved provider for both Blue Cross/Blue Shield and Cigna.
-Background and Training
+Yes, I am a provider for Independence Blue Shield and Cigna.

 Richard J. Firnhaber, B.s., RPT, L.Ac